 On Friday queen Beatrix attended the 100th anniversary of the Orange Cross in the Corpus museum in Oegstgeest.
 The Orange Cross was founded by prince Hendrik, husband of Queen Wilhelmina, in 1909 to change the first aid at national disasters.
 Over the years the Orange Cross has become the first aid organisation of The Netherlands.
 Among other things they organize hundreds of first aids courses each year.

 A day later the queen attended the 40th Poetry International festival in the theatre of Rotterdam.
 Earlier during this day, HM also re-opened the royal palace in Amsterdam, more about that in this blog entry.Filed under Dutch Royals

-Tagged Awards, Health, Poetry, Prince Bernhard Culture Fund, Princess Beatrix of the Netherlands.
+Tagged Anniversary, Awards, Culture, Health, Poetry, Prince Bernhard Culture Fund, Princess Beatrix of the Netherlands.